gitconsensus/GitConsensusCLI/README.md

 # Add extra labels for the vote counts and age when merging
 extra_labels: false

-# Minimum number of votes
+# Minimum number of voters
 quorum: 5

-# Required percentage of "yes" votes
+# Required percentage of "yes" votes (ignoring abstentions)
 threshold: 0.65

 # Only process votes by contributors